btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 assign each person a small bit.
 But I think this approach is paradoxically suboptimal.
-Paradoxical, because surely working in parallel is faster than working serially?-- but in most cases, the bottleneck is motivation and blockers---not raw execution speed---and pair work helps a lot in removing them.
+Paradoxical, because surely working in parallel is faster than working serially?-- but in thought work, the bottleneck isn't raw execution speed.

 Also, I specifically use the term _pair work_ because I don't just mean pair _programming_---